Have you ever wanted to visit a chocolate farm, and try a fresh chocolate fruit straight off the tree?

 Waikoloa & Kailua-Kona Chocolate

-Most visitors to the Big Island stay around Kona and Captain Hook, where many military families are also based.
+Most visitors to the Big Island stay around Kona and Captain Cook, where many military families are also based.
 Lucky for all of you, the west side of the Big Island also has some beautiful cacao farms to visit!
 It’s not all beaches, though those are beautiful, too.

 This is the oldest still-standing chocolate factory on the Big Island.
 Started in the 1980’s, the shop is bean to bar using only Hawaiian cacao, and now sells three types of chocolate designed to show off the terror of Hawaii as a whole: forastero milk, forastero dark, and criollo dark.